GraphBLAS/SuiteSparseSessions/Session6/README.md

 **Discussion:** The JIT system requires global state to maintain persistent information across GraphBLAS sessions, including hash tables, cache folder paths, compiler settings, and C flags.

 **Key Quote:** "I don't like globals.
 Globals are evil.
-But I have to have them here because you call Grb.Mxm, and I jit a kernel, and I hash stick in a hash table, and you call it again.
+But I have to have them here because you call `GrB_mxm`, and I jit a kernel, and I stick it a hash table, and you call it again.
 And I say, 'Oh, I've seen this one before.'
 I've got to go find the function pointer."

 **Technical Details:**
-- Core JIT implementation in `jitifyer.c` and `jitifyer.h` (2,700 lines of code)
+- Core JIT implementation in `GB_jitifyer.c` and `GB_jitifyer.h` (2,700 lines of code)
 - Hash table stores compiled kernel function pointers
 - OpenMP critical sections protect hash table access from multiple user threads
-- File locking protects against multiple GraphBLAS processes accessing same cache
+- File locking protects against multiple GraphBLAS processes accessing same cache (see NOTE in Session 5)

 **Timestamp:** [00:06:00]